- Aviation Hall of Fame and Museum of New JerseyTeterboro, NJ

 - Liberty Hall MuseumUnion, NJ

 2-for-1 adult admission.
 Built in 1772 by William Livingston, the first elected governor of New Jersey, this 23-acre estate with a fifty room fully furnished mansion was lived in by seven generations of the Livingston/Kean family until 1995.
 Open from April - December, Monday - Saturday; Open by appointment only from January - March.
-Liberty Hall hosts monthly special events, many geared for children and their families, the museum traces two hundred years of American history.
+Liberty Hall hosts monthly special events, many geared for children and their families, the museum traces two hundred and fifty years of American history.

 - Macculloch Hall Historical Museum973-538-2404, ext.
 11